v-h-giang/STL_X3D_Viewer/README.md

      library for sdl2 all in one : libsdl2_fortranwraping.f90

-Using : SDL2 , opengl
+Using : SDL2 , opengl , glu

 ASDW button to rotate , or mouse scroll to zoom in/out